Focus On Your Customer

 Second, try experimenting with your gestures and movements.
 Are they confident or lacking in self-assurance?
 Does your body language make others uncomfortable?
 What are your facial expressions saying to others?
 Do you often look worried or skeptical when you’re listening to others?
 Do you cross your arms when you’re in meetings with others?
 Maybe you’re sending out mixed messages to others by saying one thing with your words and sending a different message in your body language.

-As much as I don’t like video conferencing, I have found that seeing myself on the screen the way others see me is helpful.
-I remember how surprised I was to see myself on a videoconference screen looking completely bored with the meeting I was attending.
+Now that video conferencing is such a big part of our work lives, we all have the opportunity of seeing ourselves on the screen.
+I remember how surprised I was to see myself in a Zoom meeting looking completely bored with the meeting I was attending.
 I didn’t feel bored, but I was slouched in my seat and not being very attentive to what others were saying.
 When I caught a glance of myself on the screen, I was shocked at what I saw.
 I immediately sat up straight and tried to become more engaged.
 When I did this, I noticed that others around me responded more positively toward me.

 The way we communicate sends out multiple messages to others.
 If our body language matches our words spoken, our communication is far more powerful.
-This week, try experimenting with it and see what you discover.
+Try experimenting with it and see what you discover.

 Kathleen

-This past week, my husband was in China on business.
+I clearly remember when my husband was in China on business.
 He spent four days in Shanghai and two days in Beijing.
 While away, he sent me a number of e-mails that I am calling “Letters from Shanghai”.
 They have reminded me that phrases like “America is the greatest country on earth” or that we are the richest, most innovate country on earth may not exactly be true.
-More importantly, how these phrases and attitudes lead us to believe that we personally, are the most important person alive or that our problems and accomplishments are more significant than others, is what this challenge is about.
+More importantly, how these phrases and attitudes lead us to believe that we personally, are the most important person alive or that our problems and accomplishments are more significant than others, is what this post is about.
 But first, I want to share a few paragraphs from “Letters from Shanghai”.

 “Today we toured the French Concession, a small section of the old city where the French carved out an autonomous zone after the Opium Wars.
 The old, French-style brick buildings have been transformed into shops, restaurants and rather exclusive nightclubs where the elite like to hang out.
 We had lunch at a great restaurant and I had a chance to enjoy traditional Shanghai-ese food – delicious dumplings filled with broth, and assorted meats and seafood.
 Best Chinese food I’ve had up to now.